 Climate action and the environment

-Tackling the climate crisis is the world’s defining task.
+Tackling the global climate and environmental crises is this generation's defining task.
 As transformative climate and environmental policies continue to be implemented locally and across Europe, every business and public sector organisation must be ready.

-The landscape is complex, however, and organisations must contend with the implications and stipulations of everything from the European Green Deal and Ireland’s Climate Action Plan to demands from investors and consumers.
+Organisations must contend with the implications and stipulations of environmental legislation, along with demands from investors and consumers.
 And they must prepare for the risk of climate-related litigation, an increasing trend in recent years.

-Our deeply knowledgeable Energy, Infrastructure & Natural Resources group and Environmental & Planning group advise our clients on achieving green and climate targets in Ireland.
-And of course, we ensure they comply with all relevant law and regulations.
+Our deeply knowledgeable Energy, Infrastructure & Natural Resources and Environmental & Planning groups advise our clients on capitalising on the opportunities and navigating the challenges that the green transition brings.

-To come to fruition and operate successfully, large-scale infrastructure, real estate and energy projects must comply fully with all planning and environmental law.
+Successful large-scale infrastructure, real estate, and renewable energy projects must comply fully with all planning and environmental law.

-Our public and private sector clients trust our deeply experienced Environmental & Planning team to advise and act for them on everything from strategic environmental assessments and judicial reviews to climate action and waste management.
+Our public and private sector clients trust our experienced Environmental & Planning team to act for them and advise on everything from strategic environmental assessments and judicial reviews to climate action and waste management.

-With 13 dedicated lawyers in Dublin and Belfast, our multi-disciplinary team has advised on many of the island’s largest infrastructure projects.
-We collaborate often with colleagues across our Real Estate, Projects & Infrastructure, Construction, Corporate and M&A teams to ensure our clients get unparalleled service.
+Our multi-disciplinary team has advised on many of the island’s largest infrastructure projects.
+We frequently collaborate with colleagues across our Real Estate, Projects & Infrastructure, Energy, Construction, and Corporate and M&A teams to ensure our clients get unparalleled service.

 Moreover, companies face severe reputational risk if they’re seen to be doing less than they should (or acting too slowly) on climate change and carbon reduction.